https://hgic.clemson.edu/

 Description

 Annual, or dog-day, cicadas are often green or camouflaged in color.
-These cicadas spend up to five years feeding as nymphs underground, but populations emerge every year.
-Periodical cicadas have a black body and either spend 13 or 17 years underground.
+These cicadas feed up to five years as nymphs underground, but populations emerge every 1 to 3 years.
+Periodical cicadas have a black body and spend 13 or 17 years underground.
 Cicada adults die shortly after mating.

-Cicadas have an incomplete metamorphosis: eggs hatch into nymphs, which then turn into adults.
+Cicadas have an incomplete metamorphosis, meaning eggs hatch into nymphs, which then turn into adults.
 Cicada nymphs go through four instars, or life stages, before the adult stage.
-Cicada nymphs bear some resemblance to adults, but at the same time, look quite different.
-They are cream or tan in color and do not have wings; rather, they have six legs, the front two of which are large and used for digging their way through the soil.
+Cicada nymphs bear some resemblance to adults but, at the same time, look quite different.
+They are cream or tan in color and do not have wings; instead, they have six legs, the front two of which are large and used for digging their way through the soil.
 Young nymphs appear almost translucent and look a little bit like termites.
-As they mature, they begin to look more like their adult form but more subdued in color, keeping the nymphal cream hue.
+As they mature, they look more like their adult form but more subdued in color, keeping the nymphal cream hue.

 Newly hatched cicada nymphs are translucent or cream-colored and look like ants or termites.